DznDani/Nexzt/README.md

 ## TODO

-- [ ] Migrate from Manifest V2 to Manifest V3 using service workers
+- [ ] Migrate from Manifest V2 to Manifest V3 using service workers.
 - [ ] Add a "Dark Mode" option?
 - [ ] Add a "Light Mode" option too?
-- [ ] Use the "Box model" for CSS i guess
+- [ ] Use the "Box model" for CSS i guess.
+- [ ] Create a size for selecting the type of custom rich presence.